Francisco José Cox: Biography

 In June 2018, Abel Soto notified the Vatican officials reviewing the Chilean Church's sexual abuse record that he had suffered abuse from Cox, both as a child in Chillán and as a university student in La Serena.
 He implicated as well Cox's predecessor in La Serena, Archbishop Bernardino Piñera Carvallo, for tolerating Cox's behavior.
 He provided civil authorities with the same information in August, and three other accusers added their testimony around the same time.

 On 11 October 2018 Pope Francis laicized Cox.
 He was no longer a priest and could not appeal that decision.
 He remained a member of the Schönstatt community, whose leaders announced they were ordering a medical evaluation to determine if Cox was fit to return to Chile for legal proceedings.
 He was reported to be suffering from senile dementia and requiring nursing care.

 Cox was the subject of a criminal investigation in Germany with respect to abuse of a minor alleged to have occurred there in 2004, based on a complaint made to the Schönstatt Fathers in late 2017 and referred by them to German authorities and the Congregation for the Doctrine of the Faith.

 On August 12, 2020 Cox died of respiratory failure and multisystemic failure.
-At the time of his death, Cox was awaiting trial and was forced to return to Chile from Germany, were he lived between 2002 and 2019.
+At the time of his death, Cox was awaiting trial and was forced to return to Chile from Germany, where he lived between 2002 and 2019.
 Cox was also buried the same day with all four of his brothers present.